WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.md

 The *expression* can be of any type.
 It is evaluated and the resulting value is returned.

-If the function does not execute any return statement, JavaScript implicitly issues a "return undefined" at the end of its code.
+If the function does not execute any return statement, JavaScript implicitly issues a `return undefined` at the end of its code.

 <!------------------- END SLIDE 037 -------------------------->